ZephyrStudio/ZephyrJS/documentation/README.md

   <dl>
     <dt>PIXI.Mouse.setContainer(domElement)</dt>
     <dd>What the mouse’s coordinates should be scaled according to (Generally, this should be your Pixi app.view).</dd>
-    <dd><strong class="warning">NOTE</strong>: Please ensure that this element has already been appended to the DOM.
-As of version 23.1, calling this method an unappended element will print a console error about using an "invalid element".</dd>
+    <dd class="warning"><strong>NOTE</strong>: Please ensure that this element has already been appended to the DOM.
+As of version 23.1, calling this method with an unappended element will fail with a console error about using an "invalid element".</dd>
     <dt>PIXI.Mouse.down([mouse button])</dt>
     <dd>Returns true if the button is actively pressed down.</dd>
     <dd class="return">Boolean</dd>